ATTENTION: Wake County Animal Center to begin accepting owner surrender applications Feb. 1

 Adopt a furry friend with special discounts at the Wake County Animal Center this Valentine's Season

 - Adoption Floor: Noon–6 p.m., seven days a week

 - Office: Monday–Friday, 8:30 a.m.–6 p.m.

-The Wake County Animal Center is located at 820 Beacon Lake Drive, near the intersection of I-440 and New Bern Ave. in Raleigh.
-You must travel down Commerce Park Dr. to Beacon Lake Dr. where the main entrance and parking area are located.
-Please look for the large blue Wake County Animal Services sign.
+The Wake County Animal Center is located at 820 Beacon Lake Drive in Raleigh, near the intersection of I-440 and New Bern Avenue.
+From New Bern Avenue, turn south onto Corporation Parkway.
+Turn right at the stop sign onto Commerce Park Drive and then left onto Beacon Lake Drive.
+The main entrance and parking lot are on the left.
+Look for the large blue Wake County Animal Care, Control, and Adoption Center sign.